Epistimio/orion/docs/src/tutorials/huggingface.rst

 In the code, you can now specify the output directory to the trainer with the ``output_dir`` parameter. ``os.getcwd()`` specifies the current working dir.

+Including these options will create different folders for each trial, under different ones for each experiment and even different ones for each sweep.
+You do not have to add them all, but it can be quite useful when you don't want 2 trials writing their cache in the same file, which could result in an error.

 .. code-block:: python

     output_dir=str(os.getcwd())+"/test_trainer",